s9e/TextFormatter/docs/Cookbook/00_Getting_started/Basic_usage/Configuration/01_CustomBundle.md

 ## À la carte: make your own bundle

 Predefined bundles are nice, but they're not configurable.
 Here's how you can create your own bundle.
 For convenience, we'll base our custom bundle on the default "Forum" bundle.
+We load the bundle in our configurator, extend/reconfigure it and save it under a new name.

 ```php
 $configurator = new s9e\TextFormatter\Configurator;